 July 31, 2013|

 After putting up with the inconvenience of the paving of four and a half miles of S.C.
 34 in Lugoff, I see they are done.
 What about the remaining five and a half miles of S.C.
 34 extending to the Fairfield County line?
 It is like night and day crossing the county line into Fairfield County.

 The American Dream is very simple.
 It is the foundation of our country and our state.
 It is not written into the Declaration of Independence or the Constitution; no Congress or legislature ever passed laws to make it official.

 C-I contributing columnist

-Mrs. Ellen Miller Goodwin, 90, of 711 George Wright Street, Camden, died Sunday.
+Mrs. Rina Mack Nelson, 96, of 185 Lewis Cricle Rembert died Monday.
 Family and friends may call at the residence.
-Funeral arrangements are incomplete and will be announced at a later day by Brown's Funeral Home, Camden, who is serving the Goodwin Family.
+Funeral arrangements are incomplete and will be announced at a later date by Brown's Funeral Home, Camden, who is serving the Nelson family.

 Jacqueline Ohrstrom's Demonstrative and Bill Pape's Divine Fortune, who finished a neck apart in their most recent meeting, will clash again in Saratoga Race Course's $100,000 A. P. Smithwick Memorial (Gr.
 1) on Thursday.